kdrrr11/wwdd/README.md

 ### 5. Admin Setup
 To create an admin user:
 1. Register normally through the app
-2. Go to Firebase Console > Realtime Database
+2. Go to Firebase Console > Realtime Database > users
-3. Find your user record
+3. Find your user record (by email)
 4. Add `"isAdmin": true` to your user object
+5. Save the changes
+6. Refresh the app to see admin features

 ### 6. Run Development Server
 ```bash